-- Prior to treating you with Imnovid[®], you will be asked to sign a Treatment Initiation Form to confirm that the benefits and risks of Imnovid[®] therapy have been explained to you and that you have understood and agree to comply with the requirements of the Risk Management Plan. - In order to ensure that an unborn baby is not exposed to Imnovid[®], your doctor will complete a Patient Card documenting that you have been informed of the requirement for your partner NOT to become pregnant during treatment with Imnovid[®] and for 7 days after you finish Imnovid[®].
-Your doctor will provide you with a copy of the Patient Card. - You should not donate blood or semen or sperm during treatment, during dose interruptions and for 7 days after treatment finishes - Imnovid[®] passes into human semen.
-If your partner is pregnant or able to become pregnant, and she doesn't use effective contraception, you must use condoms every time you have heterosexual activity, during treatment, during dose interruptions and for 7 days after the end of treatment even if you have had a vasectomy as seminal fluid may still contain pomalidomide in the absence of spermatozoa. - If your partner has been using effective contraception, she must continue doing so for at least 4 weeks
+- Prior to treating you with Imnovid[®], you will be asked to sign a Treatment Initiation Form to confirm that the benefits and risks of Imnovid[®] therapy have been explained to you and that you have understood and agree to comply with the requirements of the Risk Management Plan. - In order to ensure that an unborn baby is not exposed to Imnovid[®], you doctor will complete a Patient Card documenting that you are not able to become pregnant.
+You will be given a copy of the Patient Card.
+Your pharmacist will check the Patient Card prior to each dispensing of Imnovid[®].

+You are considered to be a women who is not able to become pregnant if you fall into one of the following categories: